jbampton/tooling-docs/apache-trusted-release/platform.md

    - Push / Pull with dist.apache.org
    - <not an exhaustive list>

+   See [Release Lifecycle](./lifecycle.md) for how Actions are chained together to perform a Release.

 4. POST Templated Release Emails
    - Announcements
    - Votes